Lord Mayor's Community Fund guidelines

 Applications by Councillors to allocate for capital works

 Proposals for capital works must be made using the online application form.
-Councillors must consult with their Regional Manager, Asset Services, Field Services, Brisbane Infrastructure, to confirm the eligibility and cost quote for the proposed project.
+Councillors must consult with the Program and Planning Manager, Program Planning and Integration, City Standards, Brisbane Infrastructure, to confirm the eligibility and cost quote for the proposed project.

 The Regional Manager will advise whether the proposed capital works meet Council’s asset guidelines and provide the Ward Office with written confirmation to be attached to the Councillor’s application.